vogelito/glacierprotocol/_docs/before-you-start/overview.md

 ## Protocol Output

-The end result of the CryptoGlacier protocol is a set of paper information packets for each private key needed for the chosen multisignature withdrawal policy.
-Packets will be created by each signatory independently.
+The end result of the CryptoGlacier protocol is two sets of paper information packets per signatory.
+A private packet with the menomic phrase (which will be created by each signatory independently) and a packet which will be shared amongst signatories (which will be created by a designated signatory and distributed to the rest).

 Each signatory will have a **private and never to be shared** package containing:

 * A **24-word seed mnemonic** based on BIP39 -- these 24 words will be used to
-derive the private keys that will ultimately secure your funds.
+derive the private keys that will provide one of the signatures needed to move your funds.

+There will also be a package that will need to be shared with the other signatories containing:
-* The **Master Public Keys for Bitcoin, Litecoin, and Bitcoin Cash from all signatories** - each key is an alphanumeric string used in the multisignature protocol.
+* 3xN **Master Public Keys** -- each is an alphanumeric string used in the multisignature protocol of Bitcoin, Litecoin, and Bitcoin Cash.
+* N **Ethereum account addresses** -- each is a hex string designating the Ethereum account to be used as a signatory when setting up the Gnosis MultiSignatureWallet.
+* N **Ripple addresses** -- each is an alphanumeric string designating the XRP account to be used as a signatory when setting up the Ripple Multi-Signing account.
 * The **Ethereum Multisig Smart Contract Address** -- a hex string designating the Ethereum contract deployed using the Gnosis MultiSignatureWallet.
 * The **XRP Multisign Account** -- an alphanumeric string designating the Multi-Signing XRP account.

-There will also be a package that will need to be shared with the other signatories containing:
-* **Three Master Public Keys** -- an alphanumeric string for Bitcoin, Litecoin, and Bitcoin Cash used in the multisignature protocol.
-* The **Ethereum account address** -- a hex string designating the Ethereum account to be used as a signatory when setting up the Gnosis MultiSignatureWallet.
-* The **Ripple address** -- an alphanumeric string designating the XRP account to be used as a signatory when setting up the Ripple Multi-Signing account.

 Technical details: The CryptoGlacier protocol reuses Ethereum and Ripple addresses but uses HD wallets for Bitcoin, Bitcoin Cash, and Litecoin.